msanguineti/git-oneflow/README.md

 ### Node Package Execute - npx

-It is possible to run `git-oneflow` directly from the `npm` registry with Node Package Execute:
+It is possible to run `git-oneflow` directly (i.e. no local installation) from the `npm` registry with Node Package Execute:

 ```sh
 npx git-oneflow --help